ynax/ynax-config-setup/nvim/README.md

 The three "core" operations of add/delete/change can be done with the keymaps ys{motion}{char}, ds{char}, and cs{target}{replacement}, respectively.
 For the following examples, * will denote the cursor position:

+- Remove surrounding `dsX`
+- Surround a word `ysiwX`
+- Change surroundings from X to Y `csXY`
+- Wrap the entire line `yssX`
+- In visual mode, first make selection, then `SX` to surround.

+lets try out visual mode

 ## Tabs